The Best Restaurants in Princeton

 Pizza with sausage and veggies at Nomad Pizza in Princeton.

 Treat yourself to a sausage- and veggie-topped pie at Nomad Pizza.
-Courtesy of Nomad Pizza
+Photo: Courtesy of Nomad Pizza

-Here are our top picks for the best restaurants in Princeton—one of our favorite restaurant towns in New Jersey—in alphabetical order.
+Below are our top picks for the best restaurants in Princeton, in alphabetical order.

 Agricola

-A server holds a bowl filled with salmon and vegetables.
+A server holds a bowl filled with salmon and vegetables at Agricola in Princeton

 Savor salmon with greens at Agricola.
-Courtesy of Agricola
+Photo: Courtesy of Agricola

 One of the most distinctive and appealing restaurant and bar spaces in town, Agricola has modern American food to match.
 International flavors and techniques broaden the appeal.
 Servers are upbeat, informed and responsive.
 Good cocktail menu as well.